subramanya4shenoy/correct.me/README.md

 #### End ####
-Project has been worked over 17days.
+Project has been worked over 17days. <br> This is closed now, but open for bug reporting, code review and CONTRIBUTIONS. <br><br>
-This has been closed. but open for bug reporting, code review and CONTRIBUTIONS. with love ❤️❤️❤️❤️❤️
+with love ❤️❤️❤️❤️❤️